 How is tertiary syphilis diagnosed?

-Most often, erythromycin or tetracycline are used for treatment, and derivatives, which are then replaced by large doses of penicillins.
+Most often, erythromycin or tetracycline and derivatives are used for treatment, which are then replaced by large doses of penicillins.

 Our specialists help each patient with the choice of a modern clinic and an experienced venereologist for quality treatment and follow-up.

-Refer to the Venereology Guide and you are guaranteed to appreciate the European level of medical services.
+Contact the “Venereology Guide” and you are guaranteed to appreciate the European level of medical services.

-BOOK AN APPOINTMENT:
+MAKE AN APPOINTMENT:

 Pathogenesis